-In its simplest terms, lime is a binder and it is made up of calcium carbonate mainly (more than 70%) but also of silica, iron oxide, aluminum or other minerals in smaller proportions.
+In its simplest terms, lime is a binder and it is made up of calcium carbonate mainly (more than 70%) but also of silica, iron oxide, aluminium or other minerals in smaller proportions.

 Limestone is quarried, the lime is the end result of baking limestone at a temperature between 800 ° C and 1000 ° C, to form a quicklime by driving off the carbon dioxide.
 It is then ground down and bagged at source.
 They are then either classified as non-hydraulic or hydraulic lime.

 Non-hydraulic lime comes in two forms – a dry powder and a putty.
-Lime putty is generally used for internal work and as a lime wash and the power (known as ‘builders’ lime) is used in cement mortars.
+Lime putty is generally used for internal work and as a lime wash and the powder (known as ‘builders’ lime) is used in lime cement mortars.

 Please note: Cement and lime have very different characteristics, which makes them suitable to different applications.
 However, once cement has been added to lime, substantial problems can arise when applied to a building formerly maintained using lime mortars including the risk of internal condensation problems.

-Lime Green will not advise the use of cement in any lime mortars.
+Lime Green will not advise the use of cement in any lime-based mortars.

 Natural Hydraulic Limes (NHL’s) are classified by British Standard according to their compressive strength.
 These grades are associated with the terms feebly hydraulic (NHL2), moderately hydraulic (NHL 3.5) and eminently hydraulic (NHL5).
-However, lime mortar has an inherent flexibility, is self-healing and strength is one of the less important characteristics.
+However, lime-based mortars have an inherent flexibility, are self-healing and strength is one of the less important characteristics.

 NHL 2 is softer and slow setting, suitable for internal applications or where conservation is a primary concern with soft or deteriorating stones and bricks;

-NHL 5 is a very strong lime mortar to be used where there is sever exposure to weather and water, above rooflines, below DPC, including copings and cappings, and earth retaining walls.
+NHL 5 is a very strong lime mortar to be used where there is severe exposure to weather and water, above rooflines, below DPC, including copings and cappings, and earth retaining walls.

 To find out more about these limes, please look at our ‘Knowledge Base’ tab and click on ‘Hydraulic Lime or Hydrated Lime’.

-We sell Natural Lime Mortar, plaster, render and specialist grouts etc in 25kg paper sacks and 1 tonne bags.
+We sell Natural Lime Mortar, plaster, render, specialist grouts and more in 25kg paper sacks and 1 tonne bags.

 Limestone is heated with sand or clay in a kiln, producing a ‘clinker’.
 Variable amounts of mineral gypsum are added to produce the preferred setting properties.
 Produced in a bag form, generally grey in colour, water is then added to cause the cement to set.
 By adding cement, aggregate and water in differing amounts, concrete, cement plaster and cement mortar are formed.